 Aspidistra sichuanensis 'China Sun'

 A Jim Waddick collection from the Qing Cheng Sam mountains in Sichuan, China.
 Produces clumps of short, lanceolate foliage via creeping rhizomes and alien-like, purple flowers at the base of the leaves.
 The leaves are evergreen and spotted in yellow.
-Aspidistra look stunning planted out in the garden in a dark spot, as a potted specimen or grown as a houseplant.
+Aspidistras look stunning planted out in the garden in a dark spot, as a potted specimen or grown as a houseplant.
 Height 55 cm.
 Part shade to full shade in a sheltered position in humus rich, well-drained soil.
 Hardy to -10 C. Protect the plant’s leaves from frost.
-Please note: the foliage takes a little while to develop the spotting and will appear pure green as they emerge.
+Please note: the foliage takes a little while to develop the spotting and will appear pure green as it emerges.